-Shaded icon - The node is mandatory.
+- Shaded icon The node is mandatory.

-- (S) White icon- The node is optional. - 🔄 A '+' sign The Service includes other Services. - Galerror icon- The node parameters have errors.
+- S White icon- The node is optional.

+- General Error icon The node parameters have errors.

 6.4.3 Parameters configuration

 The Parameters configuration section allows you to configure a Profile, Service, or Characteristic by selecting the type of a Service or Characteristic in the tree.
 The filter box above the list of parameters allows limiting the items shown in the pane.